amazedsaint/automata-eml/README.md

 Programs = expression trees
 Execution = evaluate the tree

-This is a tiny symbolic math engine built around one strange-looking operation from this paper EML https://alphaxiv.org/abs/2603.21852v2
+This is a tiny symbolic math engine built around one strange-looking operation from this famous/infamous paper https://alphaxiv.org/abs/2603.21852v2

 Instead of giving the system a big toolbox with +, -, *, /, log, exp, and so on, it gives it just one building block E(a, b) = exp(a) - ln(b)